 Diagnosis of autism in adults

-In the meantime, clinicians, psychologists, and psychiatrists primarily diagnose adults with autism through a series of in-person interactions and observations.
+In the meantime, clinicians, psychologists, and psychiatrists primarily diagnose adults with autism through in-person interactions and observations.
 They also take into consideration any symptoms the individual reports experiencing.

-If you’re interested in being diagnosed or evaluated for autism (ASD), begin with your family doctor, who will evaluate you to be certain that there isn’t an underlying physical illness accounting for your behaviors.
-Your physician may then refer you to a psychiatrist or psychologist for in-depth assessment.
+If you’re interested in being diagnosed or evaluated for autism (ASD), begin with your family doctor, who will assess you to ensure there isn’t an underlying physical illness accounting for your behaviors.
+Your physician may refer you to a psychiatrist or psychologist for an in-depth assessment.

-The clinician will want to talk with you about any issues you have regarding emotions, communication, behavioral patterns, range of interests, and more.
+The clinician will want to discuss your issues regarding emotions, communication, behavioral patterns, range of interests, and more.
 You’ll answer questions about your childhood, and your clinician might request to speak with your parents or other older family members to acquire their perspectives about your lifelong behavior patterns.

-If the diagnostic criteria for children are being used for reference, your clinician can ask your parent questions from that list, relying on their memories of you as a child for further information.
+Suppose the diagnostic criteria for children are being used for reference.
+In that case, your clinician can ask your parent questions from that list, relying on their memories of you as a child for further information.

-Because most autism diagnoses are made in children, it could be a challenge to find a provider who will diagnose adults.
+Because most autism diagnoses are made in children, finding a provider who will diagnose adults could be a challenge.

 Inpatient treatment for adults with autism

 Those with Autism Spectrum Disorder (ASD) display a wide range of intellectual and language abilities, experiences, strengths, and levels of functioning.
 Many individuals with autism can be treated in home and community settings.
-However, the need for pharmacological and intensive behavioral autism treatment for adults in the clinic setting may be needed.
+However, pharmacological and intensive behavioral autism treatment may be needed for adults in the clinical setting.

 Types of therapies for autism